AdamLesage/area-epitech/documentation/ROUTES_FRONT.md

 `forgot-password`

 ### Description
-This page allows users to initiate the password retrieval process by providing their email address.
-It includes a form for submitting the request and options to resend the email or abort the process.
+This page allows users to initiate the password retrieval process by submitting their email.
+It also handles verification through a code sent to the user's email.

 ### Component
-`ForgotPasswordPage.vue`
+`ForgotPasswordPage.vue` (loaded dynamically)

 ### Key Functionalities
-- **Password Retrieval Form**:
+- **Navigation**: The "AREA" text and logo redirect to the home page.
-  - Collects the user's email address for password retrieval.
+- **Form**: `PasswordRetrievalFormComponent` handles the email input and verification code.
-  - Handles submission using the `handleSubmit` function, logging the received email data.
-- **Abort Retrieval**:
-  - Provides an "Abort" button that triggers the `handleAbort` function, logging that the user has aborted the retrieval process.
-- **Resend Email**:
+- **Submission**: Sends a password reset request to the API.
-  - Includes a "Send Again" button that triggers the `handleSendAgain` function to resend the retrieval email and logs the action.
+- **Code Verification**: Verifies the code sent to the user's email through the `/auth/reset-password-confirm` API endpoint.
+- **Abort Option**: Allows users to cancel the process and redirects them to the login page.
+- **Resend Code**: Users can request to resend the password reset code.

+### Data Handling
+- Uses the `fetch` API to interact with the backend for password reset and code verification.
+- Watches the route for changes and initializes the store if necessary.
+- Manages user state with `useUserStore` and cookies for authentication tokens.

 ---